-I’m a firm believer in a good PCOS Diet.
+I’m a firm believer in a good PCOS Diet and eating right.
 But, it turns out that WHEN you eat is just as important as what you eat when it comes to PCOS.
 Intermittent fasting has become something of a trend in recent years and many people use it as a tool to lose weight, control sugar levels and have seen many other health benefits.
 So, is intermittent fasting for PCOS something we should consider adding to our way of life?

 Let’s have a look at some of the science behind it.

 Intermittent fasting is when you alternate between a fed and a fasted state (1).
 To really understand what we mean by fed and fasted states we need to dig a little deeper and actually figure out what is happening in our bodies.